-Whenever I told Oliver that he needed to speak up so that I could also hear, he would try for the first half of his next sentence, but he was so deep into expressing his thoughts that he was back down to quiet Oliver by the end of it.
+Whenever I asked Oliver to speak up so that I could also hear, he would try for the first half of his next sentence, but he was so deep into expressing his thoughts that he was back down to quiet Oliver by the end of it.
 After a while I just gave up.
-I seemed to be invisible to him.

-So although Dan and Oliver had many interactions, I'm not aware of what they were.
+So although Dan and Oliver had many interactions, I do not recall what all they were.
 I think Dan visited him often.
-I remember that he spent one evening with Oliver because he was so sick that we weren't sure he would make it through the night.
-His lungs were filling up giving him a lot of trouble breathing.
+I remember one time when he spent all night with Oliver because he was so sick we weren't sure he would make it through to morning.
+His lungs were filling up, giving him a lot of trouble breathing.

-I do remember that when we started a garden one spring, we put barrels of fish into it as fertilizer, but I don't remember Oliver having anything to do with it.
-It seems logical that Dan got the idea from Oliver, but I don't recall.
+I do remember that when we started a garden one spring, we mixed barrels of rotten fish into the soil for fertilizer.
+I don't know if Oliver had anything to do with it, but it seems logical that Dan got the idea from him.

-I also remember that I got the idea of using dried caribou stomachs for fertilizer from his daughter, Dorene.
-Perhaps she got it from Oliver, but I don't know that.
-I always associate that bit of knowledge with her.
+Dorene, his daughter, told us about using the dried caribou stomachs found on the tundra after the spring hunts for garden fertilizer.
+Perhaps she got the suggestion from Oliver, but I always associate that bit of knowledge with her.

-Oliver told Dan how to build and operate his chain saw mill, but I don't remember the details of how it was built.
-It did work for us, though, as we made all the board lumber we needed for our igloo with it.
-I'm quite sure Don Bucknell used it, and could describe it accurately.
+Oliver told Dan how to build and operate his chain saw mill, but I don't know the details of how it was built.
+It did work for us though, as we made all the board lumber we needed for our igloo with it.
+I'm quite sure Don Bucknell used it later, and could describe the operation accurately.

-As to the incident with the gun, all I remember is that he was helping to fix someone's gun that he didn't know was loaded.
+I do not recall Oliver's involvement when Dan had his accident with the gun.
+Dan was helping someone he didn't know very well fix his gun, and didn't realize that it was loaded.
 It went off in his hand, tearing a hole in his palm.
-He flew into the Kotzebue hospital.
-They didn't put stitches in it, but he was to soak it every night in warm soapy water as I recall, and then put a fresh bandage over it.
+He then flew into the Kotzebue hospital, where they didn't put stitches in it.
+Instead he was to soak it every night in hot soapy water, putting a fresh bandage over it each time.
 It healed without any problems, but I don't remember how long it took.

-Dan and I bought the big river boat that Oliver had built to transport his family of five.
+Dan and I bought the big river boat that Oliver had built to transport his family of five up the Kobuk.
 It was huge to me, but it was so well built that even I could maneuver it easily.
 It would push it off from shore and whoosh in for a landing with relative ease.
 I always felt safe handling it.